 2. ‘Ohai Trail – Olivine Pools – Pu’u Koa’e

-A bit over halfway, the hike then takes you to Olivine Pools, a group of rocks are hit by a strong current.
-The water would land on these “rock pools”.
-Although a scenic spot, visitors can’t enjoy the natural pools due to strong waves and safety reasons.
+A bit over halfway, the hike takes you to Olivine Pools, where a strong current hits a group of rocks.
+The water would land on these “rock pools.”
+Although it is scenic, visitors can’t enjoy the natural pools due to strong waves and safety reasons.

-The trail finishes at Pu’u Koa’e, a beautiful place where you can admire amazing rock formations.
-You can also take a dip at Kahakuloa Beach or walk around the small town where you can get shave ice or some other snacks.
+The trail finishes at Pu’u Koa’e, a beautiful place to admire fantastic rock formations.
+You can also take a dip at Kahakuloa Beach or walk around the small town, where you can get shaved ice or some other snacks.

 Book a Family Photo Shoot